AI is becoming embedded in how work gets done—helping teams move faster, work smarter, and operate more efficiently when used effectively.

 For HR teams, the rapid adoption of AI represents more than just an upgrade in technology.
-It’s an exciting opportunity to redefine and revolutionize the employee experience, streamline processes, and empower people to focus on more strategic, higher-impact, human-focused work.
+It’s an opportunity to improve the employee experience, streamline processes, and empower people to focus on more strategic, higher-impact, human-focused work.

 But as AI becomes more integrated into daily workflows, it also brings about some serious questions: